lorenz-h/nvsmpy_V1/README.md

 - [nvidia-smi](https://developer.nvidia.com/nvidia-system-management-interface) (Tested with versions 410.104 and 425.25)

 ## Usage
 You can use nvsmpy find unoccupied GPUs in your system.
-What the criteria for this are defined in [available.py](available.py).
+The criteria for this are defined in [available.py](available.py).
 ```python
 from nvsmpy import get_free_gpu_ids